joe1chen/mantl/roles/kubernetes/README.rst

 **NOTES:** This is NOT kubernetes-mesos/Mantl framework, this is a standalone kubernetes cluster.

-**WARNING**: Do NOT install on top of existing Mantl cluster as it might brake it!
+**WARNING**: Do NOT install on top of existing Mantl cluster as it might break it!

 **REQUIREMENTS:**

 - Terraform binaries installed
 - Run ``pip install -r requirements.txt``
 - Fresh formed cluster with terraform on your cloud of choice